meenakshisund/SolrDemo/README.md

 # SolrDemo

-**Start solr using docker and create,retrieve documents using Sprind Data Solr**
+**Start solr using docker and create,retrieve documents using Spring Data Solr**

 1. Start Docker in your machine.